StevenSalazarM/stevensalazarm/README.md

 ## Hi there 👋

 I'm Steven Salazar and I'm a Software Engineer focusing on Cloud and Data Engineering.
-Currently, I am working with Google Cloud technologies, by designing and implementing Data Analytics architectures for our business users.
+Currently, I am working as a Data Engineer at Quandoo GmbH, my main duty is to maintain our current data pipeline to ingest and process data related to new potential clients.
+In the last 6 months, I have positively contributed to the optimization of our existing pipeline in terms of costs, time execution, scalability and maintainability.

 The technologies that I usually use can vary depending on the business requirements, however, we always respect our Cybersecurity and Compliance policies, which sometimes can be difficult for a Financial entity.